 This is where scheduling comes in.
 And I STRUGGLE with this.
 Not getting everything done DOES NOT mean that you failed.
 More than likely, it means that you’ve overscheduled.
 Unless it’s absolutely imperative that something gets done right now, it’s okay to decide that you’re done for the day and just stop.
 For a little more help with this, check out this post.

-7. Identify your peak hours
+7. Identify your personal peak hours

-We all have times of the day that we’re naturally more productive.
+We all have times of the day when we’re naturally more productive.
 And times that we’re consistently less productive.
 Identify when those peak productive hours are in your day and use them to your advantage!

 For example, my peak productive hours are between 1-5 pm.
-I am not a morning person and trying to get quality work done first things feels like trying to run through deep mud.
+I am not a morning person and trying to get quality work done first thing feels like trying to run through deep mud.
 During the afternoon, I feel like I’m firing on all cylinders, so I use that time to get the important tasks done.

 Once you’ve identified when your personal best hours are, use them for the important, tedious, or most energy-consuming tasks!
 Save the mindless tasks for your less productive hours…or use that time for some good, solid self-care!

 If each day leaves you feeling out of balance, try revamping your daily routines.
 What can you move around?
 Try out a new routine for a few days or weeks and see if a different schedule works better.
 It may take a few tries, but it won’t take long before you find a routine that works for you!

 9. Understand that you may have to let a few things go